Setting-Matched and Semantics-Scaled Benchmarking of One-Step Generative Models Against Multistep Diffusion and Flow Models: Related Work

-State-of-the-art text-to-image generators like Stable Diffusion 3.5 are trained as text-conditioned models with cross-attention over large captioned corpora (LAION5B) and evaluated with multistep sampling with classifier-free guidance~\cite{ho2022cfg,stabilityai_sd3_techreport}.
-In contrast, the latest one-step flow models (Meanflow, iMF and SoFlow) are trained on ImageNet with label-ID conditioning and are reported under one-step or few-step settings~\cite{geng2025meanflow,geng2025improvedmeanflow,luo2025soflow,deng2026drifting}.
-Crucially, all these approaches use different CFG scales (selected empirically to optimize FID).
-This mismatch of text vs.\ label conditioning, multistep vs.\ one-step setting, different CFG scales makes comparisons nontrivial, motivating carefully controlled evaluation of conditioning setting, CFG scales and inference timesteps.
-Moreover, it remains unclear how these one-step models behave under multi-step inference and whether additional steps improve generation quality or introduce degradation.
+State-of-the-art text-to-image systems such as Stable Diffusion 3.5 are trained on large captioned corpora with text conditioning and multi-step CFG sampling~\cite{ho2022cfg,stabilityai_sd3_techreport}, while one-step flow models such as MeanFlow, iMF, and SoFlow are trained on ImageNet with label-ID conditioning and reported under one- or few-step settings~\cite{geng2025meanflow,geng2025improvedmeanflow,luo2025soflow,deng2026drifting}.
+Different approaches also use different CFG scales, often tuned to optimize FID.
+These mismatches in conditioning type, step count, and guidance make comparisons nontrivial, motivating controlled evaluation under matched settings.
+Moreover, it remains unclear how additional inference steps affect one-step model performance.